Plantation (settlement or colony): North America

 Beginning in the 15th century with the voyages of Christopher Columbus, various European colonial powers established colonies in the Americas.

+The Portuguese introduced sugar plantations in the Caribbean in the 1550s.

 England's efforts at colonization primarily focused on North America, where the first English plantation was established in 1607 at Jamestown.
 Over the next century, more English plantations would be established along the Eastern Seaboard, which collectively came to be known as the Thirteen American Colonies, consisting of the New England, Middle and Southern colonies.
 Other European colonial powers used the plantation method of colonization as well, though not to the extent of English settlers.

 A typical example of a colonial plantation was Providence Plantations, the first permanent European settlement in Rhode Island.
 Providence Plantations was established along the Providence River by Puritan minister Roger Williams and a small band of followers, who were fleeing religious persecution in Massachusetts Bay.
 Upon arriving in Rhode Island, Williams and his followers received a land grant from two Narragansett sachems, Canonicus and Miantonomi.
 The settlers in Providence Plantations adopted a covenant which stressed the separation of religious and civil affairs.

-That plantation was part a larger series of English plantations in New England.
-These plantations played a large role in developing the Northern economy in opposing lines from the plantation-based economy of the American South.
+That plantation was part of a larger series of English plantations in New England.
+These plantations played a large role in developing the Northern economy in opposing lines from the plantation-based economy of the Southern United States.
 Compared to the large-scale cash crop plantations which underpinned the Southern economy, plantations in New England were small-scale, and meant mainly for subsistence purposes rather than profit making.